Saltwater crocodile: Reproduction

 The female typically lays from 40 to 60 eggs, but some clutches have included up to 90.
 The eggs measure on average 8 by 5 cm and weigh 113 g on average in Australia and 121 g in India.
 These are relatively small, as the average female saltwater crocodile weighs around five times as much as a freshwater crocodile, but lays eggs that are only about 20% larger in measurement and 40% heavier than those of the smaller species.
 The average weight of a new hatchling in Australia is reportedly 69.4 g.
 Although the female guards the nest for 80 to 98 days (in extreme high and low cases from 75 to 106 days), the loss of eggs is often high due to flooding and occasionally to predation.
 As in all crocodilians, the sex of the hatchlings is determined by temperature.
 At 28–30 degrees all hatchlings will be female, at 30–32 degrees 86% of hatchlings are male, and at 33 or more degrees predominantly female (84%).
 In Australia, goannas (Varanus giganteus) commonly eat freshwater crocodile eggs (feeding on up to 95% of the clutch if discovered), but are relatively unlikely to eat saltwater crocodile eggs due to the vigilance of the imposing mother, with about 25% of the eggs being lost to goannas (less than half as many Nile crocodile eggs are estimated to be eaten by monitors in Africa).
 A majority of the loss of eggs of saltwater crocodiles occurs due to flooding of the nest hole.

 As in most crocodilian species, the female saltwater crocodile exhibits a remarkable level of maternal care for a reptile.
 She excavates the nest in response to "yelping" calls from the hatchlings, and even gently rolls eggs in her mouth to assist hatching.
 The female will then carry the hatchlings to water in her mouth (as Nile crocodile and American alligator females have been observed doing when their eggs hatch) and remains with the young for several months.
 Despite her diligence, losses of baby crocodiles are heavy due to various predators and unrelated crocodiles of their own species.
 Only approximately 1% of the hatchlings will survive to adulthood.
 By crocodilian standards, saltwater crocodile hatchlings are exceptionally aggressive to one another and will often fight almost immediately after being transported to water by their mother.
 The young naturally start to disperse after around 8 months, and start to exhibit territorial behaviour at around 2.5 years old.
 They are the most territorial of extant crocodilians and, due to their aggressiveness to conspecifics, from the dispersed immature stage on, they are never seen in concentrations or loose groups as are most other crocodilians.
 However, even females will not reach proper sexual maturity for another 10 years.
-Saltwater crocodiles that survive to adulthood can attain a very long lifespan, with an estimated life expectancy upwards of 70 years, and some individuals possibly exceed 100 years, although no such extreme ages have been verified for any crocodilian.
+Saltwater crocodiles that survive to adulthood can attain a very long maximum life span, with an estimated life expectancy upwards of 70 years, and some individuals possibly exceed 100 years, although no such extreme ages have been verified for any crocodilian.